Nevenall/Shift-X/System/01 Basics.md

 When you {Know}, you use research and accumulated knowledge to unravel mysteries.

-*You might know an important detail about a villain's background or dig through a mess of satallite data to discover where their lair is.
+*You might know an important detail about a villain's background or dig through a mess of satellite data to discover where their lair is.
 You could try {Knowing} how to operate some alien technology (but {Tech} might be better).*

 When you {Move}, you pursue foes or move a fight to another location.